jnidzwetzki/bboxdb/docs/_posts/2021-03-26-tutorial-streamdata.md

 ---

-# Handle a Real-World Stream of Public Transport Data
+# Process a Real-World Stream of Public Transport Data

 This tutorial shows how you can process a real-world data stream of position data with BBoxDB Streams.
 Continuous queries such as range queries or spatial joins between the stream elements and n-dimensional data will be performed.
 The position data of public transport vehicles in Sydney are used as the real-world data stream.
 The data stream can be fetched from the open data website of the public transport company in [New South Wales](https://opendata.transport.nsw.gov.au/).
 Spatial data from the [OpenStreetMap project](https://www.openstreetmap.org) is used for the static dataset.
 Queries such as: